 This main damage drawback was what encouraged other alleged “milder” processes such as the Brazilian Blowout and keratin treatments to enter the scene.
 However, backlash from the formaldehyde (a carcinogen) used in these treatments may have caused some loyalists to return to the Japanese hair straightening method.
-This has brought on a resurgence in popularity of this method.
+This has brought on a resurgence in the popularity of this method.

 The Finished Product

 If you visit a reputable salon for a Japanese straightening treatment, the results are pretty much standard.
 Stick-straight, yet natural-looking hair that stays that way—for six months or until your hair starts growing out.
 So many people love this treatment since they don’t have to bother with flat-ironing or worrying about the weather.
 Its wash-and-wear characteristic is one of its main sells.
 There are still some people to this day who swear by its results.

 When caring for your hair post-straightening treatment is essential that your hair stays hydrated and moisturized.
 Luckily, this is very easy to do at home.